 Monthly Bach Cantata Vespers are an important part of the musical life of Grace Church.
 In addition Grace’s sanctuary often hosts performances by other Chicago-area musical organizations.More about Bach Cantata Vespers

 One of the things that drew us to Grace was the incredible music.
 My mom, when she comes to Grace, talks about how the congregation is almost like another choir.
 It adds another wonderful component to worship.Stephanie, Grace member

-This all-volunteer mixed-voice ensemble sings at either the 8:30 or 11am worship service on most Sundays from September through May.
+This all-volunteer mixed-voice ensemble sings at the service most Sundays from September through May.
 The Parish Choir also sings for festival services and the monthly Bach Cantata Vespers.
 The choir rehearses on Wednesdays at 7:30 p.m.
 (7:45 p.m. during Advent and Lent).